welovejeff/ContentStratSim/README.md

 # Content Strategy Simulator

 This interactive tool is designed to help students and professionals alike dive into the world of content strategy, budget allocation, and performance metrics.
-By simulating real-world decision-making scenarios for Canva's marketing efforts, users can gain hands-on experience in strategic planning and analysis.
+By simulating real-world decision-making scenarios for a brands marketing efforts, users can gain hands-on experience in strategic planning and analysis.

 ## Project Purpose